 The Ryugyong Hotel (Korean: 류경호텔) of Pyongyang, North Korea.
 Its name ("capital of willows") is also one of the historical names for Pyongyang.
 Construction began in 1987 but was halted in 1992 as North Korea entered a period of economic crisis after the fall of the Soviet Union.
 In 2008, construction of the building resumed, and the building is scheduled to begin partial operations in mid 2013.

 Years after the events of 9/11, Ground Zero remained depressingly empty.
 Plans for a new World Trade Center were approved in 2003, scheduled to finish by the 10th anniversary; a cornerstone was laid in 2004... and all work halted until late 2006 while financial and architectural lawsuits raged.
-The actual tower construction didn't start until 2008, and the Port Authority now estimates 2013 before it's ready for move-in.
+The actual tower construction didn't start until 2008 and it's estimated to be early 2014 before it's ready for move-in.